-&lt;sup>7Figure OA.3 shows three snapshots of the distribution of one-year-ahead households' inflation expectations.
+9Figure OA.4 shows three snapshots of the distribution of one-year-ahead households' inflation expectations.
 Inflation expectations by households and firms shift to the right and become more fat-tailed in 2021 and especially 2022-mirroring past episodes where inflation expectations became unanchored (Reis, 2022b).
 Using a representative sample of the U.S. population, Andre et al. (2024) demonstrates that even in the U.S.-a country less exposed to supply-side shocks than Europe-households overwhelmingly identified supply-side factors as key drivers of the inflation surge in late 2021 and 2022.

-on prices (Carroll, 2003; Dräger and Lamla, 2017; Larsen et al., 2021; Mazumder, 2021; Andre et al., 2024).
-For example, following reports about shipping container backlogs at Chinese ports, consumers may anticipate rising production costs and adjust their inflation expectations even before any observable price changes.
+expectations even before any observable price changes.
 The most recent evidence on this pass-through shows that U.S. consumers expect tariff policies to significantly affect the prices of both imported and domestically produced goods (Coibion et al., 2025).

-To provide evidence of a pass-through of supply chain constraints to household inflation expectations, we run three sets of empirical tests: (i) An analysis at the country-quarter level using BCS consumer survey data; (ii) An analysis at the household-quarter level using data from the ECB's CES; and, (iii) Expanding on the second, an analysis adding measures of households' awareness of past inflation and their exposure to salient information about supply chain disruptions.
+To examine the pass-through from supply chain constraints to household inflation expectations, we run three sets of empirical tests: (i) a baseline analysis at the household-quarter level using data from the ECB's CES; (ii) an extended analysis incorporating measures of households' awareness of past inflation and their exposure to salient information about supply chain disruptions; and (iii) complementary evidence at the country-quarter level using BCS consumer survey data.